robertpiosik/CodeWebChat/README.md

 ### Handling AI responses

 - `Code Web Chat: Apply Chat Response` - Integrate with the codebase copied overall chat response or a single code block.
-- `Code Web Chat: Revert Last Changes` - Revert last applied chat response or the Edit Context API tool use.
+- `Code Web Chat: Revert Last Changes` - Revert above command.

 ### Chat

+- `Code Web Chat: Edit Context in Chat` - Type instructions and open chatbot with default preset.
+- `Code Web Chat: Edit Context in Chat using...` - Same as above, but with preset selection.
+- `Code Web Chat: Edit Context to Clipboard` - Enter instructions and copy prompt to clipboard.
 - `Code Web Chat: Ask about Context` - Type instructions and open chatbot with context but without edit format instructions.
 - `Code Web Chat: Ask about Context using...` - Same as above, but with preset selection.
 - `Code Web Chat: No context chat` - Open chatbot without any context.
 - `Code Web Chat: No context chat using...` - Same as above, but with preset selection.
-- `Code Web Chat: Edit Context in Chat` - Type instructions and open chatbot with default preset.
-- `Code Web Chat: Edit Context in Chat using...` - Same as above, but with preset selection.
-- `Code Web Chat: Edit Context to Clipboard` - Enter instructions and copy prompt to clipboard.

 ### Context